 In this section we introduce notations and key concepts.
-Let $A_i$ and $A^{(j)}$ denote the $i$-th row and $j$-th column of matrix $A$, respectively. $A^{\top}$ and $A^*$ stand for transpose and the conjugate transpose (\ie transpose with negative imaginary part) of matrix $A$. $x^{(i)}$ denotes the $i$-th entry of vector $x$, $x_t$ represents the observed vector $x$ at time $t$ and $\tilde{x}$ stands for the GFT of $x$, which is introduced in \Definition{GFT}.
-A graph is defined by an ordered tuple $G=(V,E)$, where $V$ and $E$ stand for the vertices and edges sets respectively and $p := |V|$ is the number of graph nodes.
+Let $A_i$ and $A^{(j)}$ denote the $i$-th row and $j$-th column of matrix $A$, respectively, and $A_{i,j}$ be a specific element in $A$.
+Moreover, $A^{\Top}$ and $A^*$ stand for the transpose and the conjugate transpose (\ie transpose with negative imaginary part) of matrix $A$. $x^{(i)}$ denotes the $i$-th entry of vector $x$, $x_t$ represents the observed vector $x$ at time $t$, and $\tilde{x}$ stands for the GFT of $x$, which is introduced in \Definition{GFT}.
+A graph is defined by an ordered tuple $G=(V,E)$, where $V$ and $E$ stand for the set of vertices and edges respectively, and $p := |V|$ is the number of graph nodes.

 \begin{definition}{ } A \textbf{graph signal} is a tuple $(G,y)$, where $G=(V,E)$ and $y$ is a function $y:V \rightarrow \mathbb{R}$. \end{definition}

 \begin{definition}{ } A \textbf{graph shift operator} (GSO) $S$ associated with a graph $G=(V,E)$, is a $p \times p$ matrix whose entry $S_{i,j} \neq 0 $ iff $i=j$ or $(i,j)\in E$, and it admits an eigenvector decomposition $S=U\Theta U^*$. \end{definition}